kingreza/theswiftbook/README.md

 The Swift Book
 ==============

-The first open-source Swift book, viewable and editable by everyone!
+The first open-source Swift book, viewed and editable by everyone!

 Goal & Vision
 -------------